marutypes/vrchat-static/public/crystal-defenders-changelog.md

+## [1.0.3] - 2023-06-20

+### Fixes
+- Fix traps (still) not being sellable after the change in 1.0.1

 ## [1.0.2] - 2023-06-20

 ### Fixes
-- Fix traps not being upgrade/sellable after the change in 1.0.1
+- Fix traps not being upgradable after the change in 1.0.1

 ## [1.0.1] - 2023-06-19